Entertainment

 The Best Gaming Setup Isn’t the Most Expensive One

 I didn’t notice how insane gaming setups had gotten until mine stopped changing.
 Everywhere online, setups look like tech expos.
 Triple monitors.
 Neon lights.
 Chairs that cost more than a console.
 And somehow we all agreed this was normal.
 It’s not!
 Heads up!
 Some of these links are affiliate links, which means I may earn a commission at no extra cost to you.
 I only recommend tools I use or trust.
-Expensive Gear Solves a Problem Most People Don’t Have
+Expensive Gear Solves a Problem Most People Don’t Have Better

 Read More »